 When the baby breastfeeds the first time, you’ll likely not feel it at all.

-- You’ll still be numb from the surgery.
+- Expect to still be numb from the surgery.
 It’s nothing to worry about because a lactation expert helps you with things like latching.

-- You’ll be able to spend quality time bonding with your newborn long after the medication has worn off.
+- Don’t worry — you’ll be able to spend quality time bonding with your newborn long after the medication has worn off.

 You’ll be reminded of the miracle you brought into the world the first time you hold your newborn child.